Celebrating 250 years of this great Scottish writer

 Plan your visit

-Pick up a children’s activity pack at reception and visit our gift shop for a selection of books and souvenirs.
-Specially arranged group visits, coach tours and educational events are welcome – please book in advance.
+Pick up a children’s activity pack at reception and enjoy a visit to our gift shop, where you’ll find a lovely selection of books and souvenirs.

 Opening Times